PaulLerner/deep_parkinson_handwriting/Readme.md

 ###  Interpretation

 This allows you to visualize the weights of the model, However this is an ad-hoc example for `cnn1d`

+# NewHandPD
+todo : add doc.
+In the mean-time : refer to report #6 or to `newhandpd_v_pahaw`.

+# Data exploration
+## Age and duration analysis
+this study is similar to the one in [NewHandPD](#NewHandPD).
+## Exploration

+Provides some insights about the content of the data

+## Recording errors
+These recording errors are now corrected in the load_data function as explained in [Loading](#Loading)

+All the subject’s numbers I mention are counting from zero and after excluding the subjects that didn’t perform the spiral exam.
+### Exam starting in air

+The exams spiral, l, lektorka and tram from subjects 56, 9, 39 and 67, respectively, started their exam while pen was in air (i.e. not on paper).
+Although Drotar et al. say that the recording starts when the pen first touches the paper so I assume it’s a recording error and discarded the in-air points.
+### Exam finishing in air
+In the same way the subject # 43 has a recording problem on his tram exam : the timestamp measure jumps to 10<sup>12</sup> on the 12 last points of the recording although the timestamps from all subjects are in the 10<sup>6</sup> magnitude.
+So I assume it’s a recording error and discarded the 12 last points.